 Before entering academia Dr. Masullo spent 20 years as a newspaper and online reporter and editor, with most of her professional experience at The Post-Standard in Syracuse, NY.
 During her tenure as a journalist, she covered crime, courts, prisons, and state and local government, as well as served as an assistant city editor, bureau chief, and copy editor.
 Near the end of her journalistic career, she wrote and blogged about parenting and young children for the newspaper.
 She holds a B.A. in communication from Franciscan University of Steubenville in Ohio and an M.A. and a Ph.D. in mass communication from Syracuse University’s S.I.
 Newhouse School of Public Communications.
 Before coming to UT, she spent two years as an Assistant Professor at The University of Southern Mississippi’s School of Mass Communication and Journalism.

 In her work at the grant-funded Center for Media Engagement, she conducts theoretically drive and empirically rigorous solutions to news organizations’ challenges.
 Currently, she and her CME colleagues are working on a connective democracy initiative, funded by the John S. and James L. Knight Foundation.
 The initiative seeks to develop practical solutions to the problem of societal division.

-Dr. Masullo teaches a variety of undergraduate courses, including Gender and the News, Social Media Journalism, Reporting Words, and Online Incivility and Public Debate.
+Dr. Masullo teaches a variety of undergraduate courses, including Social Media Journalism, and Online Incivility and Public Debate.
 She also teaches graduate courses, such as Fundamentals of Statistics.
-Follow her on Twitter at @ginamchen.
+Follow her on X (formerly known as Twitter) at @ginammasullo.